In a goof-up, CM Ashok Gehlot reads out previous year's Budget in House for 8 minutes

-In a major goof-up, Rajasthan Chief Minister Ashok Gehlot on Friday read out excerpts of the previous budget instead of Budget 2023-24.
-CM Ashok Gehlot later apologised for his mistake.
+Rajasthan Chief Minister Ashok Gehlot on Friday read excerpts of the previous budget instead of Budget 2023-24, the major goof-up leading to an uproar in the house and an apology from the chief minister who said it was human error.

-As soon as the chief minister made the first two announcements, which featured in Budget 2022-23, the Opposition began creating a ruckus and stormed into the Well of the House.
+There were two adjournments with the Opposition BJP alleging that the budget had been leaked and the presentation be postponed to another date.

-Speaker C P Joshi asked them to maintain order but the Opposition continued its uproar, leading to the House being adjourned for half-an-hour.
+The House first adjourned for half an hour within a few minutes of the budget presentation beginning and then again for 15 minutes.
+When the House reassembled after the first adjournment, Speaker CP Joshi expunged the proceedings from 11 am to 11:42 am.

 Check out DH's latest videos